U.S. murders at heart of Afghan ministry raise questions

 "Even though their door had a cypher lock, they would ... open the door to a knock from visitors, that is how safe they felt there," a security source said.

 Neither of the men were armed, said sources.
-Both had removed their body armor before entering the building that is considered the most secure part of the ministry.
+Both had removed their body armour before entering the building that is considered the most secure part of the ministry.

 Just after 4pm on Saturday, the attacker entered their room, the fourth or fifth office along on the ground floor, and opened fire.